 For organisations to warrant spending money on ergonomics, they need to show it has a positive return on investment.
 Calculating the direct and indirect costs of preventable injuries and comparing it to the investment in ergonomics is possible.
 Include the proposed ROI in all business cases for ergonomic spend to ensure management knows of the significant savings ergonomics can bring to the organisation.

-To find out more about ergonomic furniture and equipment, visit the Ergolink showroom, call us on (08) 9240 7066 or contact us online for personal advice.
+To find out more about ergonomic furniture and equipment like ergonomic mice, visit the Ergolink showroom, call us on (08) 9240 7066 or contact us online for personal advice.